What Is IEC 62304? Compliance Tips For Medical Device Software Developers

 Part 6 — Software Maintenance Process

-Part 6 of IEC 62304 describes processes for software maintenance.
+Part 6 of the safety standard describes processes for software maintenance.

 - 6.1: Establish software maintenance plan.